Illinois COVID vaccine: IL to expand vaccination eligibility to residents 16 and over on April 12

 SEE ALSO | Chicago Phase 1C vaccine start date set for March 29

-Gov. Pritzker said all Illinois regions will move into the Bridge Phase together.
-The state's mask mandate will continue.
+The bridge phase will mean people can look forward to more traditional summer activities like concerts, because capacity will increase to 60%.
+Retail, offices, salons, health clubs and museums would also be allowed 60% capacity.
+Social events like weddings could have up to 250 people inside, and 500 guests outside.

+"It's super exciting because we work with a lot of brides, a lot of social functions, and everyone just wants to meet with each other, they want to get back out there, they want to create a sense of normalcy again," said Rachel Westberg, director of sales and catering for The Rose Hotel.

-The metrics to advance into the Bridge Phase include reaching a 70% of residents over 65 have reached a first vaccine dose and maintaining a 20% or lower ICU bed availability and hold hospital admissions and case rate steady over a 28-day period.
+The state must also maintain a 20% or lower ICU bed availability and hold hospital admissions and case rate steady over a 28-day period.
 As of Thursday morning, 58% of people over 65 had received at least one vaccine.

 In order to go into Phase 5, Illinois must reach a 50% vaccination rate for residents over 16 and maintain metrics or hospitalizations and cases for an additional 28-day period.

-Also, individuals who have proof of vaccination or a negative PCR COVID test 1-3 days prior do not count against capacity limits
+Individuals who have proof of vaccination or a negative PCR COVID test 1 to 3 days prior do not count against capacity limits

 The state will revert back to an earlier phase if there is an increase in cases and hospitalizations.